AudebertAdrien/AudebertAdrien/README.md

 - 👋 Hello, my name is Adrien, student at **42 (@42school)** focused on DevOps & Infrastructure.
 - 🚀 I completed the core curriculum at 42 and am currently enrolled in the 2nd cycle, working toward an RNCP7.
-- 🎯 I am currently looking for a work-study position (apprenticeship) in **DevOps / Cloud / Infra / Obervability / Platform**.
+- 🎯 I am currently looking for a work-study position (apprenticeship) in **DevOps / Cloud / Infra / Obervability **.
 - 📄 **My CV** is available below for more details 👇
 - 📄 CV: [(PDF)](https://github.com/AudebertAdrien/AudebertAdrien/blob/main/Adrien_Audebert_DEVOPS_CV.pdf)